right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 Closed ended questions- smiley face

 • Star Rating Questions, on the other hand, involve respondents selecting a certain number of stars to indicate their level of satisfaction.
 This format is commonly used for rating products, services, or experiences, and allows for easy comparison between different options.
+Below is an example of 5-star survey question.

 closed-ended survey questions-star rating